 Back at the hotel our friend Lesley had arrived around 4.30 pm, Clare and Richard arrived at their hotel about the same time.
 My niece, Kathleen and her husband, Mick were not due to arrive till 10pm tonight as they were staying quite a distance from us on the other side of the River Seine.
 We probably wouldn’t be seeing them till tomorrow morning.

-Clare contacted us when they arrived and we set about organising a rendezvous for this evening also including Lesley and her friend, Liz, knowing Lesley couldn’t go too far.
+Clare contacted us when they arrived and we set about organising a rendezvous for this evening also including Lesley and her friend, Liz, knowing Lesley couldn’t go too far with her damaged knee.
 Clare and Richard decided it was easier for them to come to Blvd Montmartre to meet us for dinner.
-We all had dined together but due to the number of smokers taking up the tables outside we were relegated to a table indoors so missed people watching opportunities on this busy boulevard.
+We were all dining together but due to the number of smokers taking up the tables outside we were relegated to a table indoors so missed people watching opportunities on this busy boulevard.
 I understand smoking is not illegal and it’s an individual’s choice but it would be great if the eateries in France and many other parts of Europe could have one side of their alfresco area for non smokers.
 It’s disappointing to have to sit inside a restaurant on fabulous evenings, we love dining alfresco.
 Lesley and Liz went back to the hotel at 11.30pm.
 However, the wave of jet lag I’d been feeling had dissipated again and I was wide awake so we kicked on.
 The four of us headed to another bar for more drinks.
 I’d already had a vodka and orange, which was quite strong so I thought I should have water or soft drink….no, no, not allowed, “have a wine” Richard insisted.
 ‘Oh, ok then I will’ it didn’t take much to convince me.
 I looked at the wine list and saw the word Zinfandel and I quite like the white Zinfandel so ordered a glass.
 When it arrived it was red not rose …..
 Totally different and very woody with a dry flavour.
 Damn, obviously the vodka earlier had affected my judgement and eyesight.
 Clare had ordered a lemonade with her wine to make a spritzer so I added lemonade to my heavy red….a little odd but better than the dry taste.
 I can see all you dedicated red drinkers screwing up your faces and tut tutting!!!
 Just as well Rumpole wasn’t nearby.
 For those of you who don’t know Rumpole ..one word..’Google’.

 The waitress also dropped off 2 bowls of olives and 2 small bowls of nuts.
 Olives were very nice…..
 The four of us were deep in conversation, and not people watching, when a hand reached over the table and took one of our toothpicks and picked up an olive, by the time we realised what was happening the hand was starting to reach over again for another olive.
 We assumed it was a street dweller although she didn’t appear dirty or unkempt.
 Clare quickly moved the olives and told her to go away from our table.
 She wandered off with a smile.
 Some of these people are so cheeky.
 She had placed the toothpick from her mouth back into the olives so Clare pushed them aside….we wouldn’t be eating anymore of those!!!